OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 ### Coverage Semantics (Normative)

+* `coverage.frame_ref` is canonical. `bbox`, `aabb`, and every `CoverageElement` geometry SHALL be expressed in this frame.
+Per-element frames are not permitted.
+* When `coverage_eval_time` is present, consumers SHALL evaluate any supplied transforms at that instant before interpreting `coverage.frame_ref`.
 * `global == true` means worldwide coverage regardless of any regional hints.
 Producers MAY omit `bbox`, `geohash`, or `elements` in that case.
 * When `global == false`, producers MAY supply any combination of `bbox`, `geohash`, and `elements`.
 Consumers SHOULD treat the union of all provided regions as the effective coverage.
 * Presence flags govern coordinate validity.
 When a flag is `false`, consumers MUST ignore the associated coordinates. `NaN` has no special meaning in any coverage coordinate; non-finite values MUST be rejected.